palladiumkenya/patientManegementInterviewTask/README.md

 # PatientManegementTask
 This application was generated using JHipster 4.14.4, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.14.4](http://www.jhipster.tech/documentation-archive/v4.14.4).

+## Configuration
+The project has been configured to use h2 database for development and MySQL for production environment, so no further config changes are needed in order to start working since the default cofig id development

+But incase you need to make the changes for prod environment please access the configuration files at

+    ./src/main/resources/config

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: